- Initial set-up of the venue, including signs and the Registrar's desk.

 - Participants, accompanists and children under 12 are admitted at no charge.
 All others, including music teachers who are not accompanists at the Festival, must pay the $3.00 entrance fee for a Day Pass (or purchase a Festival Pass) and are given a blue Day Pass (stamp it with the day stamper provided).
 If a music teacher objects to paying admission, tell them that they may have a Festival Programme at no charge, but they must pay admission to sit in the audience.
 If any parent or family member objects to paying admission (since they've already paid for the performer to participate), remind them that this is a non-profit Festival and that their admission charges help pay for the venue and other costs.
 A $10.00 Festival Pass (yellow) is also available, which covers admission for the entire two weeks of competition (excluding the Grand Festival Concert at the Performing Arts Centre).
 Suggest this to any audience member who will be attending four (4) or more days of the festival.
 Inform the attendee that the passes are good for any of the 4 venues.

 - Sales are by cash only, although we will accept personal cheques in extreme cases, made out to Rotary Burlington Music Festival.
 If the audience member has neither cash nor cheque, ask them to make a later donation to the festival, then issue them a Day Pass and allow them to enter.
-Record sales of Day Passes and Festival Passes on the Sales Form by tally marks.
+Make a note of their name and the performer's name that they are there to see (for Dawna's reference).
 Place the money in the Cash Box, making change when necessary.

 - Draw attention to the Festival Feedback form, asking any attendee to complete it and return the completed form to you.
 Place completed feedback forms in the manila envelope provided.